Let’s Talk 800-627-3917

 Warehouse rack label manufacturers offer labels in a variety of materials, including:

-• Paper: This material is only suitable for indoor or short-term use, where labels don’t experience heavy wear and tear.
-Paper is affordable and suited to office environments, but it’s prone to tearing and damage from moisture.
+• Paper: suitable only for indoor or short-term use where labels do not see heavy wear.
+It is affordable but prone to tearing and moisture damage.

-• Polyester (PET): PET stands up well to moisture, chemicals, and abrasions.
-Warehouses often use this material for everything from barcodes to equipment IDs.
-You can also laminate PET for additional protection.
-However, polyester costs more than paper, and extreme temperatures could affect PET adhesive.
+• Polyester (PET): PET stands up well to moisture, chemicals and abrasion, and can be laminated for extra protection.
+It costs more than paper, and extreme temperatures can affect PET adhesive.

-• Vinyl: Vinyl materials are more common for floor markings and warning signs.
-This material is incredibly durable in outdoor environments but harder to remove than other options.
+• Vinyl: Vinyl materials are common for floor markings and warning signs.
+Vinyl is durable outdoors but harder to remove than other options.

-• Magnetic: Magnetic warehouse rack labels are ideal if you frequently reorganize your space.
-However, they aren’t as durable as fixed options.
+• Magnetic: ideal if you frequently reorganize your space, but not as durable as fixed options.

-• Polycarbonate: Polycarbonate is a heavy-duty material that withstands high-impact wear and tear.
-It can survive almost anything but is more expensive than other solutions.
+• Polycarbonate: Polycarbonate is a heavy-duty material that withstands high-impact wear.
+It survives almost anything but costs more than other solutions.

-No matter the size or scope of your operation, devising a warehouse rack labeling plan is a key warehousing best practice.
-Always take a holistic assessment of your warehouse’s infrastructure, organizational plan, and picking procedures before purchasing labels.
+No matter the size or scope of your operation, a rack labeling plan is a key warehousing best practice.
+Always take a complete assessment of your warehouse infrastructure, organizational plan and picking procedures before purchasing labels.
+This approach saves money long term and reduces miscommunication from illegible labels.

 Label Your Racks from the Bottom Up

-After selecting your materials, it’s time to apply the labels.
+After selecting your materials, it is time to apply the labels.
+This is especially relevant for high-density racking with multiple levels.

 Prioritize Safety

-Safety is always a priority, including during warehouse rack labeling.
-Beyond organizing inventory, labels are essential for marking hazard zones, providing handling instructions, and displaying load capacities on racks.
+Safety is always a priority, including during rack labeling.
+Beyond organizing inventory, labels are essential for marking hazard zones, providing handling instructions and displaying load capacities.
+Follow these practices to keep employees safe:

-• Mark hazard zones: Use additional labels to note spots with heavy machinery, high-traffic zones, or areas where chemicals are stored.
-Clear hazard markings reduce the risk of accidents by keeping employees aware of their surroundings.
+• Mark hazard zones: use additional labels to note heavy machinery, high-traffic zones or chemical storage.
+Clear hazard markings reduce accidents by keeping employees aware of their surroundings.

-• Display load capacities: Racks and shelving units have load limits.
-Overloading a rack can lead to collapses, risking injury and damaging inventory.
+• Display load capacities: racks have load limits, and overloading can cause collapses.
 Labels should clearly indicate load capacities to prevent overloading.

-• Indicate handling procedures: Warehouse labels should include specific handling instructions, such as “Fragile,” “Do Not Stack,” or “Lift with Assistance.”
-These guidelines tell employees how to manage items safely, reducing the potential for injury.
+• Indicate handling procedures: include instructions such as “Fragile,” “Do Not Stack” or “Lift with Assistance” so employees handle items safely.

-• Floor markings: These warehouse labels guide foot traffic, designate storage areas, and mark hazardous areas.
-Use bright, contrasting colors for critical areas and adhere to standardized markings (e.g., OSHA-compliant designs) to communicate safety information.
+• Floor markings: guide foot traffic, designate storage areas and mark hazards.
+Use bright, contrasting colors and standardized, OSHA-compliant designs.

-• Overhead signs: Overhead signs provide visibility from a distance, helping workers quickly identify specific zones, aisles, or sections in a warehouse in less time.
+• Overhead signs: provide visibility from a distance, helping workers quickly identify zones, aisles or sections.

-• Digital displays: These displays can show real-time inventory data, announce safety alerts, display instructions, and update stock levels or order statuses.
+• Digital displays: show real-time inventory data, safety alerts and stock or order status updates.

-• Custom labels: You can use variable data printing to create unique information on every label.
-Create custom barcodes, serial numbers, expiration dates, and other essential data to boost warehouse efficiency.
+• Custom labels: use variable data printing to create custom barcodes, serial numbers, expiration dates and other essential data.

 Label Your Way to a More Efficient Warehouse

-Investing in an organized warehouse layout is essential, but even the best warehouse designs can fall short without proper labeling.
-Implementing effective warehouse rack labels brings numerous benefits, such as improved supply chain efficiency, enhanced product visibility, increased productivity, and minimized errors.
+Investing in an organized warehouse layout is essential, but even the best designs fall short without proper labeling.
+Effective warehouse rack labels improve supply chain efficiency, product visibility and productivity while minimizing errors.
+When you follow labeling best practices, your warehouse becomes a model of efficiency, safety and scalability.

 Contact Camcode today to create a labeling system that drives lasting success.